MicrosoftDocs/sandbox/sandbox/snippets/azure-functions-recipes/vscode/function-tools-vscode.md

-## Installing Visual Studio Code Function Tools
+## Installing Visual Studio Code Functions Tools

 Azure Function tools for Visual Studio Code is an extension that provides easy development of functions with Intellisense for `host.json`, `function.json` and `proxies.json`.
 To bring the extension to the top of the search results, type "Azure function" in the search box.